medialize/ally.js/issues.md

 * [rules for parsing integers](http://www.w3.org/TR/html5/infrastructure.html#rules-for-parsing-integers) does not allow trailing whitespace, but every browser permits them
 * `link[itemprop][href]` should be focusable as per [HTML5 tabindex](http://www.w3.org/TR/html5/editing.html#sequential-focus-navigation-and-the-tabindex-attribute) but no browser does this
 * missing DOM interface `Element.focusableElements` to query the browser's list of focusable descendants
+* missing DOM property `Element.focusable` to query if the given element can be focused
 * missing DOM interface `Element.tabbableElements` to query the browser's list of tabbable descendants
 * missing HTML attribute `tabcontaier` to make the browser contain tabbing to descendants of that element - something the implementation of `<dialog>` requires